 In other cases a church that finds itself stuck and no longer attracting new people will join with a strong growing church to become a campus of the lead church.
 These multi-site mergers work especially well when the joining church has a strategic location and functional facility.
 The leadership and resources of the lead church bring growth and vitality to the new campus.
 Most of these mergers have occurred in evangelical settings but they are starting to happen with mainline churches.
 Their success comes from combining the strengths of the joining church with the leadership and vision of the lead church.
-David Raymond has been closely involved in shepherding two successful mainline multi-site mergers, including one involving his own church.
+David Raymond has shepherded two successful mainline multi-site mergers, including one involving his own church.
 These mergers are sometimes called “two-campus mergers” or “multi-campus mergers”.

 A non-merger variation of the multi-site merger is the anchor church model.
 In this case a strong anchor church provides funds, volunteers and leadership assistance to a struggling congregation under a covenant rather than a legal joining.

 When churches are considering merger Raymond’s approach is to help the leaders and members discern the best course for their situation.
 Raymond doesn’t make recommendations during this stage, but he shares case studies and observations of similar situations so the decision that is made is grounded in facts and therefore more likely to succeed.
 Once leaders settle on a course Raymond sometimes make more concrete recommendations, but the primary decision has to be owned by the leaders and members.
 The FAQ page has more information about the track record of various forms of collaboration and helpful information about starting the conversation.

 Click here for a news article about a recent 2-church consolidation in St. Louis Park, MN that used Dave Raymond as their consultant.